-Eventually we make it back to our hotel for the night, Le C’iel D’Uyuni.
-385 Bs is pretty steep but I’d heard good things, so we did it.
-After walking the 5,000 steps up to our room we found no running hot water and a twin room, despite booking a double.
+Eventually I made it back to my hotel for the night, Le C’iel D’Uyuni.
+385 Bs is pretty steep but I’d heard good things, so I did it.
+After walking the 5,000 steps up to the room I found no running hot water and a twin room, despite booking a double.
 The saving grace was the shower head, which was a head/heater so the showers were warm.
 Of course this meant that the shower head had wires coming out of it, and what better way to ensure their waterproofing than a bit of tape, eh?
 I risked it and fortunately with a bit of luck didn’t get electrocuted.
-Gemma didn’t bother.

 I pre ordered a cab for 6am and flicked the large SONY tele on, which not only worked a dream and was big enough for your lounge, but also had every channel going.
 I couldn’t help but think the room would be better with comfy towels and a shower that isn’t a deathtrap instead of FOX News on a cinema screen.

 Next place was Bogota, Colombia.
 Check it out here.